PennyLaneAI/pennylane/doc/concepts/quantum_nodes.rst

 So long as we provide some mechanism for evaluating quantum nodes (i.e., a quantum computing device or simulator), a classical computing device can treat it as it would any other callable function which manipulates classical data.
 We can thus connect quantum nodes with classical transformations to build complex multistage :ref:`hybrid quantum-classical computations <hybrid_computation>`.

-.. seealso:: PennyLane implementation of Quantum nodes :mod:`pennylane.qnode`
+.. seealso:: PennyLane implementation of Quantum nodes: :mod:`pennylane.qnode`

 .. rubric:: Footnotes